 Imagine you’re walking into the lunch room back in school, and you sit down in a random group and start talking about yourself… that is what most people do with their first few videos on YouTube and wonder why nobody is watching them when they “worked so hard”.

+It’s so simple of a mistake to avoid, so why do so many people do this?
 Because they are just emulating their heroes on YouTube and people they look up to who are larger creators.

 But if they went back to the early videos of those creators, most never started out that way (the exception being creators who had a big following in Vine or Snapchat or Instagram first).

 Make content around things you’re interested in, like sports, or your favorite book series.
 Your channel will grow as you find your voice and find your focus, but the important thing is to get comfortable by talking about things that you’re passionate about and excite you and show off your personality without you talking about yourself too much.